brunoleocam/ZPL2PDF/docs/README.md

 ## Building after clone

+> [!CAUTION]
-If you clone or fork this repository, run the following commands to generate all required output files:
+> If you clone or fork this repository, run the following commands to generate all required output files:

 ```sh
 dotnet build